slint-ui/slint/docs/language/src/concepts/translations.md

 Complete the following steps to translate your application:

 1. Identify all user visible strings that need to be translated and annotate them with the `@tr()` macro.
-2. Extract translatable strings using the `slint-tr-extractor` tool and generate `.pot` files.
+2. Extract annotated strings using the `slint-tr-extractor` tool and generate `.pot` files.
 3. Use a third-party tool to translate the strings into a target language, as `.po` files.
 4. Use gettext's `msgfmt` tool to convert `.po` files into run-time loadable `.mo` files.
-5. Use Slint's API select and load `.mo` files at run-time based on the user's locale settings.
+5. Use Slint's API select and load `.mo` files at run-time, based on the user's locale settings.
    At this point, all strings marked for translation will automatically be rendered in the target language.

 ## Annotating Translatable Strings

 Use the `@tr` macro in `.slint` files to mark that a string is meant to be translated.
-This macro will take care both of the translation and the formatting by replacing `{}` placeholders.
+This macro will take care of both the translation and the formatting, by replacing `{}` placeholders.

 The first argument must be a plain string literal, followed by the arguments: